GaloisInc/HARDENS/README.md

 ## Task 2: Validation and Verification

 As described in the Statement of Work, for Task 2 of the HARDENS project Galois will perform preliminary validation and verification and testing of the design using model-based engineering and testing methods.
 The deliverable will be the artifacts as described in the proposal.

 The [Hardens Assurance Case](./Assurance.md) document in this repository describes the end-to-end specification-to-implementation process, system requirements, testing, and V&V associated with Task 2 deliverables.
 Rather than restate the document's contents here, Galois recommends reviewing it as a conextualized summary of Task 2 artifacts.

 Galois will continue to develop V&V capabilities and port the design to actual hardware in preparation for Tasks 3 (Evaluation) and 4 (Presentation).

+## Task 3: Evaluation

+In order to evaluate the system, one might read the project's slide decks (see Task 4 below), read the project's final report (see Task 5 below), and review the system's models, specifications, implementation, and assurance.
+This section summarizes the details of this latter aspect.

+We summarize in this section:

+ - the structure of the project's repository,
+ - its submodules/dependencies,
+ - our use of a Docker containers to standardize development and evaluation virtual platforms, and
+ - our hardware development board(s) used for the physical demonstrator (which is still under development) and the product's I/O devices.

-## Repository Structure
+### Repository Structure

 The repository is structured as follows:

 - [specs](./specs) contains a domain model (`*.lando`, `*.lobot`), requirements (exported from `FRET` to `RTS_requirements.json`), and a specification of the RTS architecture (`*.sysml`).
 - [models](./models) contains the executable Cryptol model
-- [assets](./assets) and [docs](./docs) contain project and device documentation
+- [assets](./assets) and [docs](./docs) contain project and device
+  documentation
 - [saw](./saw) contains SAW-based proofs of correctness of specific model-derived components
 - [tests](./tests) contains end-to-end tests derived from the lando test scenarios.

-## Submodules
+### Submodules

 This repository does not currently use any submodules.
 If/when it does, initialize with: